 Many of us want to make a difference in the world, to take actions that have a real positive impact.

-The great news is that your donations can do an astonishing amount of good (that’s why 4,980 people have pledged to give at least 10% of their lifetime income to help others).
+The great news is that your donations can do an astonishing amount of good.

 However, not all giving opportunities are equal: you can have hundreds of times more impact depending on where you give.